-Vitamin C, which converts oxidized glutathione back to its active form, can raise levels in red and white blood cells alike.
+Vitamin C, which converts oxidized GHS back to its active form, can raise levels in red and white blood cells alike.
 (One study showed it raised glutathione in red blood cells by 47 percent).
 Vitamin E works to protect enzymes that, in turn, protect glutathione.

 Oranges, red peppers and strawberries are good sources of vitamin C, while vitamin E is found in almonds, wheat germ, sunflower seeds and spinach.

 Combat age-related depletions in glutathione with N-acetyl cysteine

 Studies have shown that pretreatment with N-acetyl cysteine raises glutathione levels in older cells, while helping to reduce cell death.
 Many natural health experts recommend taking 200 mg to 500 mg of NAC twice a day to boost glutathione.